 - Reserve your SUPs online ahead of time to guarantee your board is available, or visit the Adventure Hub.

 Need help booking your hotel stay?
 Package your hotel with paddleboard rentals for that perfect summer vacation experience.
-Our friendly Reservations Team is always happy to share their local knowledge and experience to help you find the best summer package for your style and budget.
+Our friendly Reservations Team is always happy to share their local knowledge and experience to help you find the best rental package for your style and budget.
 You can reach them via Live Chat (scroll up for the Live Chat link at the top of our website), or by calling 1-844-754-2443.